crispinprojects/talkcalendar/README.md

 ```
 gtk_widget_add_css_class (calendar, "title-2");
 ```
 the whole calendar is changed to use "title-2" in this case.
 I could not find a way to add and remove visual marks to the GTK4 Calendar using "gtk_calendar_mark_day" and "gtk_calendar_unmark_day" and so I ended up writing my own custom calendar class so that I could add visual colour marks for event days and holidays.
 I need to do more research into GTK4 styling with a platform library.
-Consequently, I have placed styling lower down in the road map list as I need to learn how to do this and decide if it is a good idea to lock in the application to a platform library or not.
+Consequently, I have placed the use of libadwaita lower down in the road map list as I need to learn how to use it and decide if it is a good idea to lock in the application to a platform library or not.
+There is a Github discussion on this topic entitled ["Please don't use LibAdwaita library"](https://github.com/xournalpp/xournalpp/discussions/5301).

 The [gtk_css_provider_load_from_data()](https://docs.gtk.org/gtk4/method.CssProvider.load_from_data.html) function which I used previously in the GTK3 version of the application is being depreciated and so all code using it has been [removed](https://gitlab.gnome.org/GNOME/gtk/-/commit/f2a297f56d7b0f749ae8b5ef5b853951ff30a89d).
 I believe gtk_css_provider_load_from_string() could be used instead in GTK 4.12.
 However, I am using GTK 4.8.3 for developing this application which is found in the Debian 12 package repositories.
 It appears that you can still load and parse an application-specific styling css file (e.g. styles.css) but although I developed some test code I have not gone down this route in case this approach is depreciated further down the line.

 Hopefully this all makes some sense to anyone reading this.
-In summary styling is stalled until I get a better understanding on how best to move forward but my custom calendar does allow visual colour marks to be used but needs more work.
+In summary libadwaita styling is stalled until I get a better understanding on how best to move forward but my custom calendar does allow visual colour marks to be used.

 I am also monitoring how the Xfce and Budgie desktops move to Wayland and how they will use HIG as this may help.
+Talk Calendar version 0.6 (onwards) has replaced the GNOME hamburger style HIG UI with a traditional based desktop using a top menu bar.
+Gtk4 still allows you to do this.
+I know GNOME have said that the “traditional desktop” is dead, and it’s not coming back, [Community Power Part 4: The GNOME Way](https://blogs.gnome.org/tbernard/2021/07/13/community-power-4/) but this application is best suited to a traditional desktop experience especially if using desktops such as Xfce and Budgie.

 ### Wayland and X11 Distros (GNOME, Xfce, Budgie)